defano/wyldcard/README.md

 put 29 before the message box
 ```

-Perhaps most impressively, HyperTalk allows you to modify a chunk of a chunk of text within a container.
+Most impressively, HyperTalk allows you to modify a chunk-of-a-chunk of text within a container.
 For example:

 ```
-put x into the second character of the third word of the fourth line of field id 1 put "not!" into the last word of the second item of "I'm cool,You're cool" put the first char of the second word of x into the middle item of the last line of y
+put x into the second character of the third word of the fourth line of field id 1 put the first char of the second word of x into the middle item of the last line of y
 ```